smpetersgithub/AdvancedSQLPuzzles/Database Articles/Advanced SQL Joins/03 - Table Types.md

 SQL Server allows queries to read from and join to many kinds of tables, table-like objects, and rowset expressions.
 This article examines eleven commonly encountered examples.

+❗For simplicity, we will be using the term "table" to describe the following.

 | Id |              Name              |                                                                 Description                                                                 |
 |----|--------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------|
 | 1  | Table                          | A regular table that is stored in the database.                                                                                             |